Michigan State alumni magazine changed amid Nassar scandal

 - Red tide algae's deadly trail of marine animals has triggered a state of emergency in Florida

+Nine short letters from alumni and university deans line the pages of the magazine, some critical of how Michigan State handled Nassar’s sexual assault allegations.
+But the centerpiece of the new issue is a four-page Q&A with Engler, the Detroit Free Press reported.

+The rest of the 60-page magazine was filled with positive stories about events and programs taking place on campus.

-Several alumni say they want the magazine to reflect ongoing conversations, even if it’s not all positive.
+Several alumni criticized the updated issue, saying they want the magazine to reflect ongoing conversations, even if it’s not all positive.

+“There’s no ducking what happened,” said alumnus Carissa Michaels, 46.
+“They should have the story with (Engler).
+It’s important to hear from him, but it also would be good to have other views in there.”

+The magazine missed an opportunity to help alumni in their conversations about the Nassar scandal, said alumnus Mike Johnson.

+“Nobody is being honest about the good and bad,” Johnson said.
+“Do that — it will help.”

-A university spokeswoman says the magazine is trying to strike the right balance.
+University spokeswoman Emily Guerrant said the magazine is trying to strike the right balance.
+The magazine’s three-month production process made it difficult for the editorial team to stay ahead of the news cycle, she said.

+“Alumni consistently communicate to the magazine team that they want to know what is happening on campus,” she said.
+“So striking a balance between addressing the problems of the past but also showing the positive impact Spartans are having across a variety of fields was the desired outcome.”

 Information from: Detroit Free Press, http://www.freep.com